The Financial Technology Law Review: South Korea

-In addition, the Credit Information Act complements the PIPA.
-The Credit Information Act regulates and protects financial transaction information and credit information of individuals and entities.
+In addition, the Credit Information Act regulates and protects financial transaction information and credit information of individuals and entities.

 As for the applicability of these laws to overseas entities, the PIPA applies to all personal information processing entities regardless of whether they are located overseas, and the Credit Information Act would also apply to overseas entities handling financial transaction information and credit information of individuals or entities in South Korea.
 Although the PIPA and the Credit Information Act do not specifically address their jurisdictional scope for overseas entities, the Korean regulatory authorities have promoted to or ensured compliance by overseas entities with these privacy laws.

-The main statute in the context of cybersecurity that applies to fintech businesses is the PIPA.
+The primary statute in the context of cybersecurity that applies to fintech businesses is the PIPA.
 It prescribes detailed technical security and administrative requirements for cybersecurity such as:

 - the establishment and implementation of an internal management plan for the secure processing of personal information;

-- installation and operation of an access restriction system for preventing illegal access to and leakage of personal information; and
+- installation and operation of an access restriction system to prevent illegal access to and leakage of personal information; and

 - the application of encryption technology to enable secure storage and transfer of personal information.

-- intrude on electronic financial infrastructures without proper access rights or by surpassing the scope of permitted access rights or altering, destroying, concealing or leaking data that is saved in such infrastructures; and
+- act of intruding on electronic financial infrastructures without proper access rights or by surpassing the scope of permitted access rights or altering, destroying, concealing or leaking data that is saved in such infrastructures; and

-- destroy data, or deploy a computer virus, logic bomb or programme such as an email bomb for the purpose of disrupting the safe operation of electronic financial infrastructures.
+- destruction of data, or deployment of a computer virus, logic bomb or program such as an email bomb for the purpose of disrupting the safe operation of electronic financial infrastructures.

 iv Open banking system

-- Phase 2 will require an amendment to be made to the EFTA to include the open banking system.
-The FSC is aiming to amend the EFTA by the second half of 2020.
+- Phase 2 will require an amendment to the EFTA to include the open banking system.
+The FSC is aiming to amend the EFTA by the second half of 2021; and

 - Phase 3 will establish the regime in which fintech firms gain direct access to the financial payment system.
 To be eligible for such direct access, fintech payment service providers will have to meet certain requirements of financial soundness and digital capabilities.